A new PBS documentary about the psychology of spending translates neuroeconomics into plain English

 “It started before, but we definitely got better about it after,” Greco says.
 “The principle is they are now invested in saving for a future goal, not an immediate goal.
 They have to sacrifice short term for a long term gain.”

-That’s something we all need to learn — and sometimes relearn — if we’re going to have any kind of life in retirement.
+That’s something we all need to learn and relearn — if we’re going to have any kind of life in retirement.

 Check local listings for Thinking Money on your PBS station.